Computational-Ethnography-Lab/Computational-Ethnography-Lab.io/README.md

 ## Further Reading & Resources

-You can read a recent review article [here](https://osf.io/preprints/socarxiv/7bsgy_v1) and see more examples, scholarly references and principles [here](https://github.com/Computational-Ethnography-Lab).
+You can read a recent review article [here](https://osf.io/preprints/socarxiv/7bsgy_v1).

 #### Selected Publications on Computational Ethnography
 -   *Working Paper:* **Qualitative Research in an Era of AI: A Pragmatic Approach to Data Analysis, Workflow, and Computation.** [Link](https://osf.io/preprints/socarxiv/7bsgy_v1)